Coastguard Boating Education offers a number

 - Unit Standards: (LISTED BELOW)

 This course covers essential lifesaving and trauma management skills in a marine environment.
 It is recognised by MNZ and RYA for commercial qualifications and meets the requirements for “workplace first-aid.”
-Marine Medic encompasses both Coastal Medic (Unit Standard: 6400, 1 x Level 2 Credit; 6401, 1 x Level 2 Credit; 6402, 1 x Level 2 Credit) and Offshore Medic, prerequisites of Coastal Medic Certificate, must be less than 4 months old prior enrollment (Unit Standard: 6400, 1 x Level 2 Credit; 6401, 1x Level 2 Credit; 6402, 1 x Level 2 Credit) qualifications.
+Marine Medic encompasses both Coastal Medic (Unit Standard: 6400, 1 x Level 2 Credit; 6401, 1 x Level 2 Credit; 6402, 1 x Level 2 Credit) and Offshore Medic, prerequisites of a current Coastal Medic Certificate, or equivalent with Unit Standard: 6400, 1 x Level 2 Credit; 6401, 1x Level 2 Credit; 6402, 1 x Level 2 Credit qualifications.